oceanprotocol/docs/developers/provider/general-endpoints.md

 #### Javascript Example

-Before calling the `/download` endpoint, you need to follow these steps:&#x20;
+Before calling the `/download` endpoint, you need to follow these steps:

 1. You need to set up and connect a wallet for the consumer.
 The consumer needs to have purchased the datatoken for the asset that you are trying to download.
 Libraries such as ocean.js or ocean.py can be used for this.
 2. Get the nonce.
 This can be done by calling the `/getnonce` endpoint above.
-3. Sign a message from the account that has purchased the datatoken.&#x20;
+3. Sign a message from the account that has purchased the datatoken.
 4. Add the nonce and signature to the payload.

 ```javascript